 5. Turn the panna cotta out on a plate and garnish as you like.
 I love it with berries, in particular raspberries.
 Check Semifreddo al pistacchio for the red-raspberry sauce recipe.
 I use half of the berries for the sauce and the rest for garnishing.
 You can also enjoy with only just fresh berries.

-Note: Please read on the package the proportion liquid/agar-agar, because it may vary from brand to brand. – Paola
+Note: Please read on the package the proportion liquid/agar-agar, because it may vary from brand to brand and it is very critical to obtain a delicious panna cotta – Paola